 Restart the Slurm Controller

 If your jobs are stuck in apending state, you may need to restart the Slurm Controller.
+The Controller manages job submissions and scheduling, so restarting it can clear scheduling issues without disrupting active jobs.
 To restart the Slurm Controller, first find the name of the Controller deployment:

 Restart the Slurm daemon

-To restart theslurmd daemon, delete the Kubernetes Pod running the Slurm node.
-Restarting the Kubernetes Pod will remove the node from the Slurm pool of nodes, and re-register it when the Pod is recreated.
+If a Slurm compute node is misbehaving or needs to re-register with the Controller, restart itsslurmd daemon by deleting the Kubernetes Pod that runs the Slurm node.
+Restarting the Kubernetes Pod removes the node from the Slurm pool of nodes, and re-registers it when the Pod is recreated.

-To find the name of the Kubernetes Pod running the Slurm node, use the get pod command as follows:
+To find the name of the Kubernetes Pod that runs the Slurm node, use the get pod command as follows:

 delete pod command, replacing [POD-NAME] with the name provided by the get pod command: